-2. A description that identifies any organizations, agencies, or consultants that are essential partners in planning, establishing, or implementing the proposed school's Financial Plan; explains the current and planned roles of such partners and any resources they have contributed or plan to contribute to the proposed school's development of its Financial Plan; and includes evidence of support, included in Attachment AA (as referenced in Criterion V.A.3), from such essential partners demonstrating these partners are committed to planning, establishing, and/or implementing the Financial Plan.
+2. A description that identifies any organizations, agencies, or consultants that are essential partners in planning, establishing, or implementing the proposed school's Financial Plan; explains the current and planned roles of such partners and any resources they have contributed or plan to contribute to the proposed school's development of its Financial Plan; and includes evidence of support, included in Attachment U (as referenced in Criterion V.A.3), from such essential partners demonstrating these partners are committed to planning, establishing, and/or implementing the Financial Plan.

-Ho'okako'o Corporation may be an essential partner in the implementation of our Financial Plan and the essential expertise and experience required to perform these important functions.
-Their Memorandum of Understanding is included in Attachment AA.
+Ho'okako'o Corporation is an essential partner in the planning, establishment of systems, and implementation of our Financial Plan.
+They have contributed and will continue to contribute essential expertise and experience required to perform these important functions.
+Their Service Provider Agreement is included in Attachment DD.
+A Summary of Tasks/Activities that Ho'okako'o will be providing/performing is presented within Attachment Y.